 - Absences or lateness

 - Changing schools or moving house

-- Difficulties in speaking English
+- · Difficulties in speaking English

 - A temporary illness or injury e.g. broken arm

-- Worries or concerns such as a family bereavement
+- · Worries or concerns such as a family bereavement

-- · Being a young carer
+- Being a young carer

-We know that children who experience these types of issues may be vulnerable students but this does not mean they would be identified as a child with SEN.
+We know that children who experience these types of issues may be vulnerable students, however slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.